dyte-io/react-samples/samples/default-meeting-ui/README.md

 ![A screenshot of the DyteMeeting component](./screenshot.png)

-Just pop in the `<DyteMeeting />` component in, and pass the initialised `meeting` object to it and you're good to go!
+Just pop in the `<DyteMeeting />` component, and pass the initialised `meeting` object to it and you're good to go!

 [See source](./src/App.tsx)